NetDocuments and iManage + Microsoft 365 Copilot Integration: A Deployment Guide for Canadian Law Firms (2026)

 How long does a typical deployment take?

 Six to ten weeks of calendar time for a 10-to-30-lawyer firm.
-The breakdown is one week for the tenant and DMS region audit, one week for DLP and labels work, one week for connector install, two to three weeks for the pilot group, and the remainder for firmwide rollout.
-Senior engineer time lands in the 60 to 120-hour range.
-The size of the SharePoint cleanup drives most of the variance.
+Budget one week for the tenant and DMS region audit and one week for DLP and labels work.
+Connector install takes a further week.
+The pilot group runs two to three weeks, and the remainder covers firmwide rollout.
+Senior engineer time lands in the 60 to 120-hour range, and SharePoint cleanup size drives most of the variance.

 How does the FLSC and LSO guidance affect the deployment?